Skip to content

 8-reformat-interface-reference-pages

-If multiple iterations of work are needed on the same issue, append a short description of what that branch specifically addresses:
+If multiple iterations of work are needed on the same issue, append a double dash followed by a short description of what that iteration specifically addresses:

 Create the issue first if one does not exist, then open the branch with its number as the prefix.